Louisiana governor: Judge should resign after racial slurs

 Edwards said in a statement that District Judge Jessie LeBlanc “has compromised her ability to preside as a judge, and she has damaged the judiciary.
 She should resign.”

-LeBlanc, who is white, told WAFB-TV in an interview Sunday that she admits using a slur to describe a black sheriff’s deputy and a black law clerk in text messages she sent to Assumption Parish Chief Deputy Bruce Prejean as their extramarital affair ended.
+LeBlanc, who is white, now admits sending the text messages after previously denying she sent them.
+She acknowledged in an interview Sunday on WAFB-TV that she used the slur to describe a black sheriff’s deputy and a black law clerk in text messages she sent to Assumption Parish Chief Deputy Bruce Prejean as their extramarital affair ended.
+The judge’s admission came on the heels of previous reports in both WBRZ and The Advocate about the judge and the messages.

-She told the TV station: “I profusely apologize for that.
-I should have never said it.”
+“I profusely apologize for that.
+I should have never said it,” she told the station.
 But she also said she has no plans to resign and instead is gearing up to seek re-election when her current term in Louisiana’s 23rd Judicial District expires in December.
+The district includes Assumption, Ascension and St. James parishes.

 “The admitted and repeated use of racial slurs by a judge who has taken an oath to administer justice fairly and impartially is wrong, period,” Edwards said in a statement.
 “There is never any circumstance or context in which such derogatory and degrading language is okay.”